space-ros/simulation/docs/robots/ingenuity-helicopter.md

 - The simple environment is available in the `./assets/Robots/Ingenuity_Helicopter/IngenuityV3.usd`.
 - The Ingenuity Helicopter with Mars Surface environment is available in the `./assets/Scenes/SimpleIngenuityHelicopterScene.usd`.

+### Required extensions

+- ROS2 Bridge - To communicate with the Ingenuity Helicopter using ROS2.

 ### Action Graphs

 The Ingenuity Helicopter has the following action graph as presented below: